luiscoco/Microsoft_Orleans_Streaming_Sample1/README.md

-# Orleans Streaming first sample (.NET8 Client-Server)
+# Orleans Streaming with Azure EventHub (.NET8 Client-Server)

 ## 1. Create an EventHub in Azure